I am Ray, a fourth-generation Northsider, currently living in the Jordan neighborhood.

-I did OK in school, both as a student and as a member of the wrestling team.
-As a young man, I made some bad decisions.
-I started drinking and taking drugs during my teen years.
-Eventually I was using cocaine and in need of money to support my habit.
-In 1976, I was arrested and convicted of burglary—an incident that allowed me to repurpose my life.
-After serving seven months, I was released to a drug treatment program at Hennepin County Medical Center where I developed relationships with people who have helped me stay sober for 40 years.
-Wanting to vote once again, I applied for and received a full pardon from the State of Minnesota in 1982.
+I grew up with three siblings in a working-class Brooklyn Park home.
+My father, a teamster, spent his days operating a warehouse forklift.
+My mother worked part-time for a company that made toilet paper wraps for American soldiers stationed in Vietnam.
+For additional income, my father would plow snow every winter, and all of us kids had paper routes.
+We relied on each paycheck.
+As a teenager, I made some bad decisions.
+I started drinking and taking drugs, and eventually needed money to support my cocaine habit.
+In 1976, I was arrested and convicted of burglary—an incident that later allowed me to repurpose my life.
+After serving seven months, I was released to a drug treatment program at Hennepin County Medical Center.
+I’ve been sober for 40 years.
+Wanting to vote again, I applied for and received a full pardon from the State of Minnesota in 1982.

-I am privileged.
-I live as if I never committed an offense.
-It’s systemically unfair.
-Many of my peers will not be given the same opportunity the system gave me—a straight, white man.
+I then moved to the Northside and got involved in my community as a member of the neighborhood board.
 I worked on home foreclosure prevention, criminal justice reform, and establishing equitable access to public transportation.
-Through the Northside Community Reinvestment Coalition, I connected my neighbors to assistance in the event that they fell behind on their monthly payments.
+Through the Northside Community Reinvestment Coalition, I connected my neighbors to assistance if they fell behind on their monthly payments.
 I got involved in electoral politics, volunteering for the late Senator Paul Wellstone, and with then State Representative Keith Ellison.
 I was also awarded a Bush Fellowship, which I spent studying how people are affected by the way we build cities.

 All this led me toward running for and being elected to the State Legislature in 2012, representing District 59B, which includes the Northside, Bryn Mawr, North Loop, Elliott Park, and Downtown.

 Thank you for the opportunity to earn your trust and your vote.